How vampire bats survive on a diet of blood

 Thus, those bats whose genes mutated were able to adapt faster, and that’s where having lots of transposons might have come in handy for the vampire bat.

 Coincidentally, about half of the human genome is made of transposons.
-So why haven’t we evolved the ability to drink the nutritionally and ethically dubious substance?
+So why haven’t we evolved into vampires with the ability to drink the nutritionally and ethically dubious substance?

 Whilst human history is scattered with cases of vampirism, our evolutionary circumstances haven’t necessitated quite the genetic changes that come with a blood-only diet.